ShortKedr-OpenSource/unity-editor-attributes/README.md

 # Unity Editor Attributes
-Various set of custom unity attributes
+Various set of custom Unity attributes
 See `Assets/Scripts/Examples` scripts for how-to-use

 All attributes presented in this repository was made for self-use and dont have any dependencies.